Top 5 home office setup ideas for remote workers

 If you’re accustomed to working in an air-conditioned environment, you will notice the difference when you work from home!

-This will be even more apparent if summer temperatures reach similar levels as heatwaves we’ve had in the past.
+This will be even more apparent if summer temperatures reach similar levels to heatwaves in the past.
 Air conditioning is becoming increasingly popular for domestic homes and apartments, particularly in muggy, urban cities like London.

-It’s now possible to source AC units without exterior condensers, making it far easier to install units in any kind of building.
+It’s now possible to source AC units without exterior condensers, making installing units in any building far easier.

-Maintaining the comfort of your home environment will be even more essential when working from home.
-So checking out every essential amenity before launching your new working life is important.
+Maintaining the comfort of your home environment will be even more essential when working from home, so it’s important to check out every essential amenity before launching your new working life.

 Plus, air conditioning has been known to increase productivity.
 It’s a must for some extra motivation.